ADVISORI Logo

 • Temporary addition to privileged groups (e.g., in Active Directory)

-• Dynamic generation of temporary credentials with short lifespan
+• Dynamic generation of temporary credentials with short lifespans

-• API-based integration into ticketing and ITSM systems
+• API-based integration with ticketing and ITSM systems

 🛠 ️ Use Cases

-• Emergency access (Break Glass) with accelerated approval
+• Emergency access (break glass) with expedited approval

 • Routine maintenance with predefined time windows